A Champion For All Seasons

 By Matthew Skwiat and Adam Farley

 We are saddened to learn that Pat Quinn, who helped raise $220 million to fight A.L.S., by promoting the Ice Bucket Challenge in 2014, died on Sunday in Yonkers, N.Y., seven years after he learned he had the disease.
 He was 37.
-Our thoughts are with Pat’s wife, Jenn, who was by his side until the end.
+Our thoughts are with Pat’s family.

 In 2015, the magazine inducted Pat into the Irish America Hall of Fame.
 No one deserved it more.
 Here is his profile as it ran in that issue.

 In the summer of 2014, hundreds of thousands of people, including celebrities, politicians, sports stars, and even a group of Irish nuns, filmed themselves pouring buckets of ice water over their heads to raise awareness for ALS, the neurodegenerative disease also known as Lou Gehrig’s disease.
 You may even have been one of them.